General lending criteria

 - Applicants with a previous address abroad in the last three years are not accepted.

-- Foreign nationals must be resident in the UK for at least three years prior to application, must have permanent right to reside and must have a UK bank account.
+- be a resident in the UK for at least three years prior to application

 - Applicants who work or live outside of the UK for all of the year at the time of application are not acceptable.
 However, exceptions can be made for applicants who work or live outside of the UK for part of the year, subject to underwriting assessment.
 The maximum loan to value may be restricted to 70%.